Learning Contextually-Adaptive Rewards via Calibrated Features

-\textbf{Discrete contexts for visualization.} While all simulated human participant experiments use continuous contexts, visualization requires establishing a set of discrete values for each contextual element (such as a discrete set of utensils varying in sharpness).
+While all simulated human participant experiments use continuous contexts, visualization requires establishing a set of discrete values for each contextual element (such as a discrete set of utensils varying in sharpness).
 Each contextual element is discretized with different granularities, all evenly spaced between 0 and 1: stove heat (8 discrete values), block weight (16 discrete values), cup fullness (6 values), and utensil sharpness (4 values).
-These discrete values are used only for the user study and generating visualization states for qualitative feature visualizations, as detailed in Appendix~\ref{app:sim_human-qual_vis}.
+These discrete values are used only for the user study and generating visualization states for qualitative feature visualizations.